ConnectiveConsulting/ai-workshop/exercises/1.1-setup/README.md

 ### Step 1: Connect to the Remote VM

+> Note - if you have a .rdp file from the instructor you can skip steps 2-5

 1. Open MS Remote Desktop (Start > Search > Remote Desktop)

 1. In the Computer field enter the IP address or name of the remote VM assigned to you.